naclomi/containers-tutorial/content/02-building-containers.md

 To install them, you'll need to add a command to the right place in your Dockerfile that uses the Linux package manager `apt-get` .
 See if you can get it working.

-*Hint: the first thing you'll have to do is run the command `apt-get update`*
+*🤫 Hint: the first thing you'll have to do is run the command `apt-get update`*